chitlchow/snake-game-reinforcement-learning/readme.md

 </div>

 ## Introduction
-This project is based on
+This project has trained an agent for snake game using Q-learning algorithms.